 What was once a complex task of assessing and evaluating your central ERP systems’ security becomes just a routine task.
 Thanks to a high level of automation, InfoGuard can effectively support you in identifying a significant risk factor in your IT landscape and in highlighting any risks to your management, who can then deal with them effectively.
-Does that interest you?
-You can find all the details and the contact form here:

 ** Onapsis Threat Intelligence Report - Active Cyberattacks on Mission-Critical SAP Applications